SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Methodology

-The target feature map is then processed by CBAM \citep{Woo2018} that enables widespread feature enhancement.
-CBAM constitutes a condensed and dynamic module that successively obtains attention maps along channel and spatial axes.
-The entire process that can be applied on an intermediate feature map $\mathbf{F}$ can be formulated as below:
+The projected feature map is then refined using a Convolutional Block Attention Module (CBAM) \citep{Woo2018}, which sequentially applies attention along the channel and spatial axes to refine adaptive features.
+The entire process that is applied on the intermediate feature map $\mathbf{F}$ can be formulated in (\ref{eq:feqn}) and (\ref{eq:fpeqn}):

-where $\odot$ is element-wise product, and $\mathbf{M}_c$ and $\mathbf{M}_s$ are the channel and spatial attention maps, respectively.
-The channel attention module first aggregates spatial information by using both average pooling and max pooling layers that feed into a common multi-layer perceptron (MLP) for calculating the channel attention map $\mathbf{M}_c$:
+where $\otimes$ is element-wise multiplication, and $\mathbf{M}_c$ and $\mathbf{M}_s$ are the channel and spatial attention maps, respectively.
+The channel attention module first aggregates spatial information by using both average pooling and max pooling layers that feed into a common multi-layer perceptron (MLP) for calculating the channel attention map $\mathbf{M}_c$, as defined in (\ref{eq:channel_attention_cbam}):

-The spatial attention module pools channel information into two 2D maps that get concatenated and convolved by a $7\times7$ layer in order to create the spatial attention map $\mathbf{M}_s$:
+The spatial attention module pools channel information into two 2D maps that get concatenated and convolved by a layer of $7\times7$ filter size in order to create the spatial attention map $\mathbf{M}_s$, which is shown in (\ref{eq:spatial_attention_cbam}):

 where $\sigma$ is the sigmoid function.
 The final output of this stage is a set of pre-fused, attention-refined skip connections, $\{ \mathbf{f}_i | i \in \{1, 2, 3, 4\}\}$, which are passed to the hierarchical gated decoder.